What is The Social Studio?

 1. The Social Studio School

-2. Paid traineeships in retail and hospitality
+2. Paid traineeships in retail and fashion

-Our paid traineeships in retail and hospitality offer young people a combination of income, work experience and formally recognized Certificate training which gives them a stepping stone to employment in the wider world.
+Our paid traineeships in retail and fashion offer young people a combination of income, work experience and formally recognised Certificate training which gives them a stepping stone to employment in the wider world.
 These positions are integral to the operation of our enterprise, however they incur additional costs above and beyond the normal means of a small business, including paid training time for trainees, teaching fees, materials and resources.
 Each traineeship costs the Studio approximately $3,000 per annum, in addition to the wages we pay to the trainees.

 3. Social support programs

-The Studio offers a variety of support programs for free, including financial counselling, migration advice, legal advice, driving lessons, English language development, work experience in Administration, Book keeping, Accounting, Marketing and Event Management.
+The Studio offers a variety of support programs for free, including financial counselling, migration advice, legal advice, driving lessons, English language development, work experience in Administration, Bookkeeping, Accounting, Marketing and Event Management.
 These programs require us to employ staff and mentors to deliver the programs, and we seek support to keep them running.

 4. Music, Dance and Modelling opportunities as part of our events.